Supporting osteopathic research – ‘CUTIES’

 NCOR is looking for osteopaths who may be interested in recruiting infants into the trial and delivering the interventions.
 To qualify, you must have 12 months post-graduate clinical experience and the equivalent of 1 infant seen per week.

 To give a more detailed overview of the study design and to ensure standard delivery, the primary investigator, Professor Dawn Carnes, is arranging training days for those interested in taking part.
-One training day has already been held at the UCO, London.
+Training days have already been held at the UCO, London and the ESO, Maidstone.
 A further training event may be arranged at the ESO if there is sufficient interest (six or more practitioners).
 Training is open to all practitioners that meet the treatment profile.